 In this issue we will consider research papers and reviewer that are focusing on integration of different types of omics data with metabolomics results aimed towards better understanding or more detailed description and models of biological systems, phenotype characteristics or phenotype changes.
 Manuscripts dealing with applications of polyomics approach or with the development for polyomics analysis tools are highly desired.

 Manuscripts should be submitted online at www.mdpi.com by registering and logging in to this website.
 Once you are registered, click here to go to the submission form.
 Manuscripts can be submitted until the deadline.
-Papers will be published continuously (as soon as accepted) and will be listed together on the special issue website.
-Research articles, review articles as well as communications are invited.
+All submissions that pass pre-check are peer-reviewed.
+Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the special issue website.
+Research articles, review articles as well as short communications are invited.
 For planned papers, a title and short abstract (about 100 words) can be sent to the Editorial Office for announcement on this website.

 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
-All manuscripts are refereed through a peer-review process.
+All manuscripts are thoroughly refereed through a single-blind peer-review process.
 A guide for authors and other relevant information for submission of manuscripts is available on the Instructions for Authors page.
-Metabolites is an international peer-reviewed Open Access quarterly journal published by MDPI.
+Metabolites is an international peer-reviewed open access monthly journal published by MDPI.

 Please visit the Instructions for Authors page before submitting a manuscript.
-The Article Processing Charge (APC) for publication in this open access journal is 300 CHF (Swiss Francs).
-English correction and/or formatting fees of 250 CHF (Swiss Francs) will be charged in certain cases for those articles accepted for publication that require extensive additional formatting and/or English corrections.
+The Article Processing Charge (APC) for publication in this open access journal is 2200 CHF (Swiss Francs).
+Submitted papers should be well formatted and use good English.
+Authors may use MDPI's English editing service prior to publication or during author revisions.